Table of contents

 This page displays all invited participants for the meeting.
 It also allows you to add or remove participants.

-- ID – ID of this invite for troubleshooting purposes (not available in all versions)
+- ID – ID of this invite for troubleshooting purposes.

-- E-mail – Displays the email address of the participant, if used.
+- E-mail – Displays the email address of the participant.

 Agenda moderator